Camping in the Rain? 16 Essential Tips to Stay Dry & Comfortable

 15. Create an origami

-After all, those who go camping always have sheets of paper with them or they can make one out of a box or magazine, Origami is a great pastime that allows everyone to create something, and at the same time, keep their head busy.
+After all, those who go camping always have sheets of paper with them, or they can make one out of a box or magazine, Origami is a great pastime that allows everyone to create something, and at the same time, keep their head busy.

 16. Books to read

-It may seem like a poor choice for kids or young people, but reading a book is always a great companion.
+It may seem like a poor choice for kids or young people, but reading a book is always a noble companion.
 This will allow you to let your imagination run wild.
 For those who forget to bring books from their home, stop at motorway restaurants or supermarkets to buy a couple just in case.

 Even if it doesn’t rain, reading a book before bed is a great way to get to sleep.
 Also, reading is a great workout for memory to improve your vocabulary.